Call us: 01444 237070

 2. The Canon RF 15-35mm F2.8L IS USM is another strong zoom option for EOS R cameras, which features a classic focal range, bright f/2.8 aperture and L series quality.

-3. Another mirrorless option is the Canon RF 24-70mm F/2.8L IS USM Zoom Lens, which is just wide enough for classic astrophotography and combines all of the best attributes needed for brilliant night sky pictures.
+3. Another mirrorless option is the Canon RF 24mm f/1.8 Macro IS STM Lens, which is wide enough for classic astrophotography and combines all of the best attributes needed for brilliant night sky pictures.

 4. Canon has a brilliantly affordable compact prime RF 16mm F/2.8 STM Lens, which is well suited to this type of photography thanks to being compact, lightweight and delivering great images from the aspherical lens element.